 Yana Skakun

-In late March and April, the sun is still relatively low — it rises late enough that morning ceremonies don't start in harsh overhead light, and it sets early enough that you get a genuine golden hour in the late afternoon.
-By May the days are longer and the evening light is extraordinary: warm, directional, and flattering in a way that's hard to replicate in any other month.
+In late March and April, the sun is still relatively low in the sky compared to summer.
+It rises late enough that a late-morning ceremony doesn't start in harsh overhead light, and it sets early enough in April that you get a genuine, unhurried golden hour in the late afternoon rather than having to wait until half past eight in the evening as you do in June.
+By May the days have lengthened considerably and the evening light becomes something quite extraordinary — warm, directional, and flattering in a way that is genuinely difficult to replicate at any other point in the calendar.

-In short: for English outdoor garden weddings, late April to late May is, in my experience, the single best window of the year for photography.
+In short, for English outdoor and garden weddings specifically, late April through late May is, in my experience, the single best window of the year for photography.
+The light is soft and long, the colour is unrepeatable, and the weather's unpredictability tends to add character rather than difficulty.

 Yana Skakun